Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ## Design non-goals

-- **Fastest non-generic integer sort**: The staked design goals in combination are incompatible with this goal.
+- **Fastest non-generic integer sort**: The stated design goals are incompatible with this goal.
 Generally the existing advice that `slice::sort_unstable` is faster for integers, unless they contain long already sorted parts, still holds with [ipnsort](https://github.com/Voultapher/sort-research-rs/tree/main/ipnsort).
 In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort_unstable`.
 - **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
 - **Varied compilers**: Only rustc using LLVM was tested and designed for.